teradici/deploy/dev/domain-controller/README.md

  # What is Cloud Access Manager?
- Teradici Cloud Access Manager (CAM) is a one click deployment solution that provides a level of brokering on top of new CAS deployments.
-CAM will enable you to assign and revoke virtual machines to users as well as create and destroy virtual workstations.
-The CAM solution consists of the following components:
+ Teradici Cloud Access Manager (CAM) is a one click deployment solution that provides a level of brokering on top of new Cloud Access Software (CAS) deployments.
+CAM will enable you to assign and revoke virtual machines to users, turn virtual machines on or off, as well as create and destroy virtual machines.

- * Deployment Cloud Server (This creates the administration GUI)
- * Domain Controller (This will contain an active directory)
- * Connection Broker
- * Security Gateway
- * Publicly available binaries
- * One or more user applications
- * ARM Templates
- * External data stores (CAM creates a data storage account for all virtual hardrives.)
- * Keyvault (This securely contains the required authentication credentials.)
+The CAM solution is deployed on your Microsoft Azure account with an ARM template provided by Teradici.
+Once you have completed the template form on Microsoft Azure you can start deployment.
+Information on deploying CAM, as well as additional information on the solutions architecture and deployment parameters are outlined in the following sections.

 The following image gives an outline of the CAM POC Architecture:

-**CAM POC Architecture**
+**CAM Architecture**

 ![Img](http://www.teradici.com/web-help/CAM/CAMPOCDiagram.png)

 # Provisioning Template